jakartaee/jaf-api/www/README.md

 # <a name="Latest_News"></a>Latest News

+## March 2, 2024 - Jakarta Activation 2.1.3 Final Release ##

+The 2.1.3 release is the bug fix release fixing erroneous assumption about classes being loaded from `Thread.getContextClassLoader`.

 ## April 28, 2023 - Jakarta Activation 2.1.2 Final Release ##

 The 2.1.2 release is the bug fix release which adds missing